Local(ish) gravity theories in conformal superspace: The Classical Theory

-where $\alpha_{\mbox{ v}}, \,\beta_{\mbox{ v}}$ are coupling constants, the scaled permittivity and the magnetic permeability, respectively, i.e. $[\beta_{\mbox{ v}}]\sim [\mu_0]/L$ and $[\alpha_{\mbox{ v}}]\sim [\epsilon_0]/L$ (note that $[\Xi^{1/3}]=L^{-1}$).
-As one can check, since only the metric transforms under conformal transformations, both terms $E^a\,g_{ab} E^b$ and $g\nabla_{[a}A_{b]}\,g^{ac}g^{bd}\,\nabla_{[c}A_{d]}$ have the same conformal weight, and thus require the same compensation by the denominator.
-Any other uneven power of electric to magnetic fields would entail a disparate coupling to gravity, and also the addition of a mass term, $A_a g^{ab} A_b$.
 Besides the presence of $U(1)$ symmetry, these are other \lq\lq{}coincidences\rq\rq{} between standard relativistic electromagnetism and this, spatial conformal coupling to vector field Hamiltonians.
 In other words, conformal covariance and requiring the two terms in the Hamiltonian to have the same weight requires some sort of relativity principle --- we could only match even powers of $E$ with even powers of the anti-symmetrized $\nabla A$.

 Apart from the presence of $\Xi$, the equations of motion for $E$ and $A$ assume the standard form:

 From these two equations we can get back to the Lagrangian equations of motion (setting $\xi^a=0=\lambda$):